noblesamurai/retriable-download/README.md

 > Retries downloads to a temp file.

 ## Purpose
-Downloads to a temp file and retries on transient errors.
+Downloads to a temp file and retries on (potentially) transient errors.
 ## Usage

 ```js